department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevelopmentBestPractices.md

 - All relevant labels ("front-end" for FE work, "Health" for Health and Benefits work, "Global" for global work, etc)
 - An epic relating to the ticket's larger context

 If possible, choose the relevant template for your ticket.
-For example, the Bug Report Template will help you quickly create a bug report with all the required details.
+For example, choose the Bug Report Template if you're creating a bug ticket.
 Make sure to include severity in the bug ticket title, labels, and body.

 Before an engineer can begin work, the ticket must contain an estimate.
 Bugs get an estimate of 1 to start.
 Other tickets are left to the engineers' discretion.

 ### Working on tickets

 All engineering work requires a ticket.
 The ticket must satisfy the requirements in the "Creating tickets" section above.
-If anything is missing, add it or contact the relevant stakeholders.
+If information is missing, add it or contact the relevant stakeholders.
 Once everything is in place, complete the following tasks:

 - Assign yourself
 - Assign the appropriate QA engineer
 - Move the ticket to In Progress
+- Create a branch as described below.

 Then you can begin work.
 Keep stakeholders up to date as you work by commenting on the ticket with any important details or questions.
 This will also preserve information so everyone can reference it in the future.

-When you've finished all the work specified in the Acceptance Criteria on a ticket, as well as updated unit and E2E tests, create a Pull Request (PR) from your branch.
+On completion of your work, double check the following:

+- All items in Acceptance Criteria are implemented
+- Unit and E2E tests are updated or extended to cover your changes
+- Accessibility features are in place (test with screen readers as needed)

+Then create a Pull Request.
 See the Pull Requests section below for more information.

 ## Branches